FurkanKarakas/dslab-homework-1/README.md

 ## Due: 24.03.2020 23:59 CET

-This repository consists of the first homework of the course *Data Science in Practice*.
+This repository consists of the first homework of the course *Lab in Data Science*.
 This homework is completed by a group of four people.
 Our group name is called *oh-my-git*.

 ## Members of our group